home-assistant/home-assistant.io/source/_components/tuya.markdown

 ## {% linkable_title Service %}

-This services are available for the `tuya` component:
+These services are available for the `tuya` component:

 - force_update
 - pull_devices